AlexandreBrisebois/AlexandreBrisebois.github.io/_pages/about.md

 > I am intentionally staying away from topics that do not age well and focus on principles, practices, and experiences.

-My name is [Alexandre Brisebois](https://www.linkedin.com/in/alexandrebrisebois/) and I'm and developer.
+My name is [Alexandre Brisebois](https://www.linkedin.com/in/alexandrebrisebois/), father of two and a tech enthusiast.
+Working at Microsoft, I empower others to accelerate time-to-value, innovate and shape the world of tomorrow!